Joseph Grodin: Legal practice

-Grodin returned to California in 1955 and joined Tobriner's law firm.
+Grodin returned to California in 1955 and joined Tobriner's law firm focusing on labor law.
 His clients included union boss David Dubinsky.
 In 1959, Grodin became a partner after both Tobriner and Leland Lazarus were appointed to the bench by Governor Pat Brown.
 Grodin began teaching labor law part-time at University of California, Hastings College of Law.
 Wanting to visit his close friend, future Justice Hans A. Linde, in 1970 Grodin took a year off from the firm to teach at the University of Oregon School of Law.
 When Grodin returned to San Francisco he began teaching full-time at UC Hastings.

 The California Agricultural Labor Relations Board had just been created after a hard fought campaign by Cesar Chavez and California Secretary of Agriculture Rose Bird.
 Governor Jerry Brown, a Yale Law School graduate who clerked for Justice Tobriner, needed a Teamsters voice on the board so he appointed Grodin, serving alongside future Cardinal Roger Mahony.
 Relations were contentious; the board was picketed by opposing sides at the same time and was shouted down in a Teamsters hall in Salinas, California.
 When the legislature stopped paying board members, Grodin resigned.
 Regardless, in July 1979 Governor Brown appointed Grodin to a newly created seat on Division One of the California Court of Appeal, First District.